What is Cornering the Market?

 This inflated price and demand enable the corner to then offload the accumulated shares to book handsome profit.
 The Cornerer now short sells his position as once the shares start to sell, making their way back into the market, the normalcy will resume, causing the prices to drop.

 Prevalence in Future Contracts

 This scenario is quite common in the futures contracts of a commodity market.
-Futures contracts provide trading opportunities in commodities that are vulnerable to factors (e.g. weather) affecting supply or demand.
-Also, another thing that makes futures contracts lucrative is its usage of leverage.
+Futures contracts provide trading opportunities in commodities that are vulnerable to factors (e.g., weather) affecting supply or demand.
+Also another thing that makes futures contracts lucrative is their usage of leverage.

 In simpler terms, while entering a futures contract, the trader doesn’t need to put the full amount of the contract’s value but only an initial margin.
 The initial margin is usually 20-30% of the total contract’s value.
-Also, it is dependent on factors like creditworthiness of trader/investor and size of the contract, etc. Though leverage draws traders into the futures market, it is also risky as they can lose more than the initial margin amount.
-Few examples are:
+Also, it is dependent on factors like the creditworthiness of the trader/investor and size of the contract, etc. Though leverage draws traders into the futures market, it is also risky as they can lose more than the initial margin amount.
+A few examples are: